What Causes Bad Breath Even After Brushing?

 Sometimes, the problem isn’t in the mouth at all.
 Conditions like acid reflux (GERD) cause stomach acids and food to move backward into the esophagus.
 That can leave a sour or metallic taste and a bad smell that doesn’t improve with brushing.

-Sinus problems and postnasal drip can also affect breathing.
+Sinus problems and postnasal drip can also affect a person’s breath.
 Mucus buildup from allergies or infection drips into the throat, bringing bacteria with it.
-This mucus can collect at the back of the tongue, leading to odor even after brushing.
+This mucus can collect at the back of the tongue, which leads to odor (even after brushing).

 In rare cases, bad breath may be a sign of something more serious.
 Diabetes, liver problems, kidney issues, or gastrointestinal blockages can all change how a person’s breath smells.
-These causes usually come with other symptoms and should be discussed with a healthcare provider.
+These causes usually occur alongside other symptoms and should be discussed with a healthcare provider.

 If your breath still smells bad after brushing and flossing well, don’t ignore it.
 Start by improving your hygiene routine.
-Use a tongue scraper, stay hydrated, avoid drying foods and drinks, and make sure you’re flossing thoroughly.
+Use a tongue scraper, stay hydrated, avoid foods and drinks that lead to dryness in the mouth, and make sure you’re flossing thoroughly.